ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## HTTP/2 SETTINGS Parameter Registration

-The following entries are added to the "HTTP/2 Settings" registry established by
+The following entry is added to the "HTTP/2 Settings" registry established by
 {{!RFC7540}}:

-The `SETTINGS_ENABLE_WEBTRANSPORT` parameter indicates that the specified HTTP/2 connection is WebTransport-capable.

-Setting Name:

-: ENABLE_WEBTRANSPORT

-Value:

-: 0x2b603742

-Default:

-: 0

-Specification:

-: This document

-The `SETTINGS_WEBTRANSPORT_MAX_SESSIONS` parameter indicates that the specified HTTP/2 connection is WebTransport-capable and the number of concurrent sessions it is willing to receive.
-The default value for the SETTINGS_MAX_WEBTRANSPORT_SESSIONS parameter is "0", meaning that the server is not willing to receive any WebTransport sessions.
+The `SETTINGS_WEBTRANSPORT_MAX_SESSIONS` parameter indicates that the specified HTTP/2 connection is WebTransport-capable and the number of concurrent sessions an endpoint is willing to receive.
+The default value for the SETTINGS_MAX_WEBTRANSPORT_SESSIONS parameter is "0", meaning that the endpoint is not willing to receive any WebTransport sessions.

 Setting Name: